 Imagine a Political Party that Uses Facebook and Other Companies to Rig National Elections.

 You might think that sounds like a “Black Mirror” episode, but in fact, it is the current reality.
-By default, the details of your preferences and online identity and activities can be easily grabbed by companies sold to interested parties who have all sorts of uses for the information.
+By default, the details of your preferences and online identity and activities can easily be grabbed by companies and sold to interested parties who have all sorts of uses for the information.

 Documentaries like The Great Hack from Netflix and companies like Cambridge Analytica (which was subjected to a class action lawsuit for violating the U.S. Stored Communications Act, same for Facebook and two other companies) have demonstrated that such tampering has created very serious issues in America and other countries.

 The profits made by Cambridge Analytica and many other companies show that cybercrime and misuse of online data are more profitable than the illegal drug trade.
 The profit from the illegal drug industry amounts to around $400 billion annually.
 According to Cyber Security Ventures, cybercriminals stole roughly $600 billion in 2019.
 One of the most profitable hunting grounds for hackers is social media, including the most widely known platforms.